Sixty years on, Tibetans continue struggle

 Lhamo Tsering was only eight years old when she and her four cousins escaped Tibet on foot.

-The only help they received was from four Nepali boys, paid and instructed by her mother to help them flee Chinese-annexed Tibet.
+The only help they received was from four Nepali boys, paid and instructed by her mother to help the girls flee Chinese-annexed Tibet.

-Almost twelve years after the journey, Tsering recalls memories in an aloof, detached tone.
+Almost twelve years after the journey, Tsering recalls the escape in an aloof, detached tone.

 “We were scared, very scared,” Tsering said.
 “And we got no information while we were walking through jungles.”
-Unable to speak Tibetan, the Nepali boys simply used hand signals to guide the girls.
+Unable to speak Tibetan, the Nepali boys simply used hand signals to communicate.

 Running short on food, she and her cousins hid behind trees while the boys tried getting food from nearby villages.
 The girls were nearly caught thrice.
 Tsering’s mother had made the risk very clear.

 The most dangerous part of the journey was crossing a wide, unruly river.
 The boys used ropes and walkie-talkies to get the girls across.

 After two taxing days, the girls reached Nepal.

 “I think I’m fortunate,” she said.
 “There are people who have taken up to two months to reach.
 They had to cross snow mountains and deal with frostbite and snow-blindness.
 Many have gotten caught also.”

 In Nepal, the boys took the girls to a home, where they stayed for a month.
 After that, they were brought safely to Happy Valley, a settlement of about 5,000 Tibetans west of Mussoorie.